siara550/siara550/README.md

 🎓 Senior at Columbia University | Studying Computer Science & Human Rights (with a sprinkle of Economics)
 🤖 AI, Product, and Social Impact Enthusiast | Break Through Tech Fellow
-🌱 Passionate about using tech for good—and building real tools that make a difference
+🌱 Passionate about using tech for good and building real tools that make a difference

 --